Irish language outside Ireland: Britain

 Irish speakers of all social classes were to be found in early modern Britain.
 Irish beggars were common in 16th century England, and from the late 16th century many unskilled Irish labourers settled in Liverpool, Bristol and London.
 Aristocratic Irish speakers included the Nugent brothers, members of Ireland's "Old English" community: Christopher Nugent, 9th Baron Delvin, who wrote an Irish-language primer for Elizabeth I, and William Nugent, an Irish language poet who is known to have been at Oxford in 1571.
-Shakespeare's plays contain one line in Irish, "Caleno custore me" in Act IV Scene 4 of Henry V. This was the title of a popular Sean nos song, Cailín Óg a Stór ("I'm a young girl from the River Suir").
+Shakespeare's plays contain one line in Irish, "Caleno custore me" in Act IV Scene 4 of Henry V. This was the title of a traditional song in Irish, Is Cailín ó Chois tSiúre mé ("I'm a young girl from the bank of the Suir").

-Irish speakers were among the Cavaliers brought over from Ireland during the English Civil War.
+Irish speakers were among the troops brought over from Ireland during the English Civil War.
 Language and cultural differences were partly responsible for the great hostility they encountered in England.
 Among them were troops commanded by Murrough O'Brien, 1st Earl of Inchiquin and who followed him when he later sided with Parliament.

 Large-scale Irish immigration, including many Irish speakers, began with the building of canals from the 1780s and of railways in the nineteenth century.
 More Irish settled in industrial towns in Lancashire in the late eighteenth century than in any other county.
 Many Irish were attracted to Birmingham in the mid-1820s by rapid industrial expansion.
-The city had large households of Irish speakers, often from the same parts of Mayo, Roscommon, Galway and Sligo.
+The city had large households of Irish speakers, often from the same parts of counties Mayo, Roscommon, Galway and Sligo.
 In Manchester a sixth of the family heads were Irish by 1835.
 By the 1830s Irish speakers were to be found in Manchester, Glasgow and the larger towns of South Wales.
 Friedrich Engels heard Irish being spoken in the most crowded areas of Manchester in 1842.
-Irish speakers from Roscommon, Galway and Mayo were also to be found in Stafford from the 1830s.
+Irish speakers from counties Roscommon, Galway and Mayo were also to be found in Stafford from the 1830s.

 The Great Famine of the later 1840s brought an influx of Irish speakers to England, Wales and Scotland.
 Many arrived from such counties as Mayo, Cork, Waterford and Limerick to Liverpool, Bristol, and the towns of South Wales and Lancashire, and often moved on to London.
 Navvies found work on the South Wales Railway.
 There are reports of Irish-speaking communities in some quarters of Liverpool in the Famine years (1845–52).
 Irish speakers from Munster were common among London immigrants, with many women speaking little or no English.
 Around 100,000 Irish had arrived in London by 1851.
 The Irish Nationalist politician and lawyer A.M.
 Sullivan described an 1856 visit to the industrial "Black Country" of the West Midlands where "in very many of the houses not one of the women could speak English, and I doubt that in a single house the Irish was not the prevalent language".